Ragde54/To-do-app-React-Native-Firebase-/README.md

 - Create a Firebase project on the [Firebase Console](https://console.firebase.google.com/).
 - Enable Firestore as the database for your project.
 - Obtain your Firebase project configuration settings.
-- Add the Firebase configuration to your Expo project.
+- Add the Firebase configuration to the Fire.js file.

 6. Run the app:
 ```bash